Donald Sutherland: Death and tributes

-Sutherland died under hospice care at the University of Miami hospital on 20 June 2024, aged 88, from chronic obstructive pulmonary disease.
-Kiefer Sutherland announced his death on X/Twitter adding, "He loved what he did and did what he loved, and one can never ask for more than that.
+Sutherland died from chronic obstructive pulmonary disease (COPD) while under hospice care at the University of Miami hospital on 20 June 2024 at age 88.

+His son Kiefer announced his death on X/Twitter adding, "He loved what he did and did what he loved, and one can never ask for more than that.
 A life well lived".
 Upon hearing of his death, Canadian Prime Minister Justin Trudeau wrote, "We've lost one of the greats.
 Donald Sutherland brought a level of brilliance to his craft few could match.
-A remarkable, legendary actor — and a great Canadian".
+A remarkable, legendary actor—and a great Canadian".
 U.S. President Joe Biden wrote, "Donald Sutherland was a beloved husband, father, grandfather, and one-of-a-kind actor who inspired and entertained the world for decades".

-Numerous members of the film industry wrote condolences, including Jane Fonda, Alec Baldwin, William Baldwin, Tom Blyth, Josh Brolin, Kim Cattrall, John Cusack, Michael Douglas, Roland Emmerich, Elliott Gould, Ron Howard, Jennifer Lawrence, John Leguizamo, Janet Maslin, Helen Mirren, David Oyelowo, Lou Diamond Phillips, Richard Roeper, Will Smith, Henry Winkler, Edgar Wright, and Rachel Zegler.
+Numerous members of the film industry wrote condolences, including Jane Fonda, Alec Baldwin, William Baldwin, Josh Brolin, Kim Cattrall, John Cusack, Michael Douglas, Roland Emmerich, Elliott Gould, Ron Howard, John Leguizamo, Janet Maslin, Helen Mirren, David Oyelowo, Lou Diamond Phillips, Richard Roeper, Edgar Wright, Will Smith, Henry Winkler, and his Hunger Games co-stars—Tom Blyth, Rachel Zegler and Jennifer Lawrence.

 Following his death, a funeral was held in Miami and his remains were cremated.